pip-services/pip-services-docs/content/en/python/tutorials/client_library/step4.md

 The test client has to implement the same interface that the other clients did.
 However, the client’s methods are going to contain code that only imitates the microservice’s behavior.

-The implementation of this client is listed below:
+The code for this client is showed below:

 **/src/version1/BeaconsMockClientV1.py**